Last Updated on

 Opening Hours: Daily from 8am – midnight.
 Last elevator up at 11:00pm.

 Rooftop bars vs observatories

-As I mentioned above, New York also has plenty of rooftop bars, and particularly those in Manhattan offer excellent vistas.
+As I mentioned above, NYC also has plenty of rooftop bars, and particularly those in Manhattan offer excellent views of New York City.
 None of the rooftop bars are as high as the observatories, however, which means you don’t get the same vantage point.
 You also don’t get a full panoramic view, because most of the bars are located on one side of building, rather than covering the entire rooftop.

 If you want to check out some of the best rooftop bars, here are some recommendations:

 - Bar 54 (54th floor, on top of the Hyatt Hotel Times Square); 135 W 45th St, NY 10036